 These candied rose petals are exactly what your cakes and cupcakes and Pavlovas have been missing all these years.
 Equally adept atop wedding cakes and cupcakes, these lovely sugared rose petals are incredibly easy to execute at home, even for us non pastry chef types.
 Here’s how to make them.
-Oh, and whether you source your rose petals from your garden or someplace online, just be certain they’re free of pesticides and other chemicals.–Renee Schettler Rossi
+And whether you source your rose petals from your garden or someplace online, just be certain they’re free of pesticides and other chemicals.–Renee Schettler Rossi

-Candied Rose Petals Recipe
+Candied Rose Petals

 - 1 unsprayed edible rose bloom

 - 1/2 cup superfine sugar (or just blitz granulated sugar in a blender until finely ground but not powdery)

 - Very carefully pluck the individual edible petals from the rose bloom.

 - Gently wash the rose petals, trying not to bruise them.
 Place the petals on kitchen towels or paper towels and let them be until they’re completely dry.
 You may wish to dab the petals with a clean, dry towel to ensure they’re completely dry.